root1307/mr_fotis/README.md

 ## Files
 - `smartshell.py` – main Python script with GUI and translation logic.
 - `requirements.txt` – Python dependencies needed to run from source (`llama_cpp>=0.2.20`).
-- `models/` – directory where you should place your `.gguf` model file.
+- `models/` – directory where you can place a `.gguf` model file (optional, the program will download the model on first run if missing).